-Starting in 2017, there’s a new tax credit on the block, and it’s a big one: Businesses who qualify can claim up to $250,000 per fiscal year.
+In 2017, a new tax credit arrived, and it was a big one: businesses who qualify can claim up to $250,000 per fiscal year.
 That’s a lot of money!
 So how can you get your hands on this sparkly new credit?
 We’ll walk you through it.
-Read on to learn the basics about the new credit – from what it is to how to claim it.
+Read on to learn the basics about the new federal R&D tax credit – from what it is to how to claim it.

 What is this new credit?